Skip to content

 Publications

 Pye, M. and Z. Pu, 2024: Synoptic-scale Circulation of the Western United States Drought of 2021 and 2022.
 Journal of Applied Meteorology and Climatology.
-(To be Submitted).
+Under revision.

 Hou, Z., and Pu, Z. (2023) Assessing CYGNSS Satellite Soil Moisture Data for Drought Monitoring with Multiple Datasets and Indicators.
 Remote Sensing, 2024, 16(1), 116; https://doi.org/10.3390/rs16010116 https://doi.org/10.3390/rs16010116